Bulbul Can Sing: Critical response

 Bulbul Can Sing mostly received positive reviews from critics.
 Deborah Young of The Hollywood Reporter called the film "quietly insightful" which "has a pleasing simplicity and realism", while Wendy Ide of Screen described it as "a heartfelt, acutely honest portrait of rural Indian adolescence."

-Among Indian critics, Anirudh Bhattacharyya of Outlook felt that with this film director Das had surpassed the expectations raised from her previous directorial Village Rockstars.
+Among Indian critics, Anirudh Bhattacharyya of Outlook felt that with this film director Das had surpassed the expectations raised by her previous directorial Village Rockstars.
 According to Sonal Pandya of Cinestaan, Das has matured as a filmmaker with this film and the film's beginning and end were bookended nicely.
 Aswathy Gopalakrishnan also praised the film for its subtle take on feminism and patriarchy.